Census geographic units of Canada: Census metropolitan areas

 A "census metropolitan area" (CMA) is a grouping of census subdivisions comprising a large urban area (the "urban core") and those surrounding "urban fringes" with which it is closely integrated.
 To become a CMA, an area must register an urban core population of at least 100,000 at the previous census.
 CMA status is retained even if this core population later drops below 100,000.

-CMAs may cross census division and provincial boundaries, although the Ottawa-Gatineau metropolitan area in Ontario and Quebec is the only one that currently crosses a provincial border.
+CMAs may cross census division and therefore provincial boundaries, although the Ottawa-Gatineau metropolitan area in Ontario and Quebec is the only one that currently crosses a provincial border.

 The methodology used by Statistics Canada does not allow for CMA-CMA mergers into larger statistical areas; consequently, there is no Canadian equivalent to the combined statistical areas of the United States.
 Statistics Canada has stated that Toronto, Oshawa and Hamilton could be merged into a single CSA were such an approach utilized.
 Statistics Canada has described the Greater Golden Horseshoe as the country's largest urban area.